 Utility Rates for Large Child Care Homes - SB 7006 by Sen. Legg (R) and HB 7017 (formerly EDC 15-01) by Rep. O'Toole (R) would add "large family day care homes" to the law that dictates utilities must bill "family day care homes" on a residential rate, even though these homes clearly have a commercial activity.
-SB 7006 passed out of its third committee and HB 7017 is headed to the House floor.
+SB 7006 is ready for the floor and HB 7017 is headed to the Senate.

-Airport Zoning - SB 1554 by Sen. Brandes (R) would add "power generation equipment" as a defined structure and would require a permit from the Dept. of

-Transportation if such equipment exceeds federal obstruction standards in order to prevent airport hazards.
+Airport Zoning - SB 1554 by Sen. Brandes (R) would add "power generation equipment" as a defined structure and would require a permit from the Dept. of Transportation if such equipment exceeds federal obstruction standards in order to prevent airport hazards.
 SB 1554 passed out of its second committee.